 - Write down any questions that might arise between visits so you can remember to ask your physician.

 - Bring a family member or close friend to your visit to help take notes during your visit

-Be ready to discuss with your physician if you have had any of the following since you last visit:
+Let us know if you have had any of the following since your last visit:

 - An increase in your coughing, mucus production and shortness of breath

 - A flare up of your symptoms, change in color of mucus

 - A visit to an ER, hospital or urgent care facility

 - An increase in the use of your fast-acting rescue inhaler

 - Been prescribed an antibiotic or oral steroid by another physician for your pulmonary or any other condition

 - Why do you need a new medicine?
 How will it help?
 What is the name of the medicine?